 Natural Resource Management and Restoration.
 Many REPI projects that preserve habitat require more than just protecting the land from being developed.
 Projects often involve long-term management of natural resources, including habitat restoration and enhancement and species monitoring.
-REPI program funds may be used for these purposes, even as a one-time, upfront payment placed into an interest bearing or other investment account; however, there are limitations.
+REPI Program funds may be used for these purposes, even as a one-time, upfront payment placed into an interest bearing or other investment account; however, there are limitations.
 Coordinate with your Military Service representative to determine whether specific activities are eligible or ineligible for REPI funding.

 Reporting Requirements.
 Military Service representatives work closely with partners to implement projects and close transactions.
 Specific reporting requirements vary among the Military Services, depending upon the types of agreements used to obligate funds.
 Partners should expect to do at least annual reporting to the installation on project status and to carry on long-term partnerships with installations.
-DoD, meanwhile, is required to provide Congress an annual report on our use of the REPI partnership authority.
+DOD, meanwhile, provide an annual Report to Congress on the use of 10 U.S.C. § 2684a and 10 U.S.C. § 670c-1. on our use of the REPI partnership authority.
 The Military Services provide OSD with information related to all transactions under the authority and project cost shares, and OSD details project accomplishments and benefits.
-If funds are placed in an interest-bearing account for natural resources management and monitoring and enforcement, the Military Service is required to account for interest or other income earned and report on the disposition of these funds biennially to OSD as part of their congressional reporting requirements.
+If funds are placed in an interest-bearing account for natural resources management and monitoring and enforcement, the Military Service is required to account for interest or other income earned and report on the disposition of these funds biennially to OSD.

-Note: REPI program funds are appropriated annually by Congress.
-This means that all funds MUST be contractually obligated during the Federal fiscal year (ends on September 30) in which they are appropriated by Congress.
+Note: REPI Program funds are appropriated annually by Congress.
+This means that all funds MUST be contractually obligated during the Federal FY (ends on September 30) in which they are appropriated by Congress.
 All transactions must be completed as soon as possible after that obligation, with an expectation of expending all funds no later than 18 months after obligation.
 Funds must be fully spent within five years of obligation.